isomerpages/imda-codesg/pages/Developing Computational Thinking Skills Among Youths.md

 With the conversation about sustainability picking up across the world, many of us are eager to do our part for the planet.
 But when it comes to sorting out the trash, are you sure you know the difference between what can be recycled, and what can’t?
 In this case, a scanner capable of detecting items that are not recyclable would be useful!

-An app with these scanning capabilities was developed, and not by any of the expected tech giants, but by 19-year-old Ian Wong and his team of Infocomm Club members for the [2020 SCSE Computing Challenge](https://www.ntu.edu.sg/scse/news-events/news/detail/scse-computing-challenge-2020).
+An app with these scanning capabilities was developed, and not by any of the expected tech giants, but by 19-year-old Ian Wong and his team of Infocomm Media Club members for the [2020 SCSE Computing Challenge](https://www.ntu.edu.sg/scse/news-events/news/detail/scse-computing-challenge-2020).

 #### **The Language of the Future**